frontend/toolbox/assets/components/doc/tasks.md

 ## Clean

-It cleans all the build directories.
+This cleans (removes completely) all the build directories.

 ````bash
 $ gulp clean